 Congratulations to Beth Phillips, associate professor; and Valerie Sabol, professor, on becoming our newest Certified Healthcare Simulation Educators.

 Certification is through the Society for Simulation.
 It is a voluntary process of confirming the knowledge, skills and abilities essential to qualified individuals who are instructors or managers of simulation educational interventions.
 Healthcare simulation certification has benefits for learners, educators, health administrators and funders to ensure standards in simulation educational delivery.

 Beth C. Phillips, associate professor, published an article entitled "Opportunities took her a long way.
-Planning is taking her even further!" in Reflections on Nursing Leadership, a publication of Sigma Theta Tau.

 Beth Phillips, associate professor, collaborated on an educational study entitled "RN-to-BSN Students' Intent to Become Faculty: A Multisite Study" with colleagues from East Carolina University, University of North Carolina - Greensboro, and University of North Carolina - Wilmington.